 "That was you?"
 He blanched.
 "I had no idea."

-He looked down at his hands, paused to weigh his words.
+He paused, looked down at his hands.
 "Yet, nobody should try to 'talk down' their own family."

-The image in my mind: Franklin, dead, an illegible note, and a bottle of sleeping pills.
-"Don't care; I'm not letting you Kevorkian quacks into Harvey's head."
+The image in my mind: Franklin's lifeless eyes, an illegible note, an empty pill bottle.
+"Not letting you Kevorkian quacks into Harvey's head."

 "We can arrange to have another doctor present—even a peer consultant, if you prefer."

 So much for 'reasonable and educated.'
 I had never wanted to be one of those officers, but anything to protect Harvey.
 Perhaps Dr. Feingold would understand this: "Bold words, from a man caught driving recklessly.
 Get out."